 Smart Working

-The enabling technologies and takeup of Smart Working analyzed through research data from the Smart Working Observatory of the POLIMI Graduate School of Management.
+The enabling technologies and takeup of Smart Working analyzed through research data from the Smart Working Observatory of the POLIMI School of Management.

 Objectives of the Observatory